Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with two short paragraphs, front-loads the purpose, and every sentence adds value without redundancy.
+The description is concise: three sentences plus a single bullet for the argument.
+It is front-loaded with the purpose, and every sentence adds value with no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.